 Therefore, despite yield advantage of winter sown chickpea, a large number of farmers still prefer to plant chickpea in the spring to avoid Ascochyta blight disease and weed infestations and achieve a large seed size, which fetches a high market price.
 However, spring sown chickpea yields are very low (almost half the yield of winter sown chickpea) in most of the countries in the CWANA region (Silim and Saxena, 1993a,b; Tawaha et al., 2005; FAO, 2010).
 The main reasons for the low yields of spring sown cultivars are their inherent low yield potential, the short season leads to less vegetative growth and susceptibility to natural vagaries in environment (drought, cold, Ascochyta blight susceptibility at seedling stage, and unsuitability for mechanized harvesting), but farmers continue to grow local landraces with very low productivity.
 Thus, it is equally important to develop high yielding cultivars suitable for spring sowing or dual season sowing so that farmers have the choice of selecting suitable cultivars for the spring or winter seasons as per their local environmental/agro-climatic conditions.
-To improve the productivity of spring sown chickpea, ICARDA distributes Chickpea International Elite Nursery for Spring (CIEN-S).
-This comprises high yielding, advance breeding lines to facilitate the introduction and selection of improved cultivars across the regions for the spring sown conditions.
+To improve the productivity of spring sown chickpea, ICARDA distributes a Chickpea International Elite Nursery for Spring (CIEN-S).
+The nursery comprises high yielding, advance breeding lines (F7-F8 generation) to facilitate the introduction and selection of improved cultivars across the regions for spring sown conditions.

 Genotype x environment interaction plays an important role in identifying the genotypes suitable for a specific (or broad) adaptation, and stability over the years.
 Breeders are always eager to release a genotype as a cultivar which has stable performance across environments (Berger et al., 2004; Berger et al., 2006; Yadav et al., 2010).
-To identify stable chickpea genotypes adapted to specific environments in relatively low rainfall locations (like TH – 334 mm annual average rainfall) and high rainfall locations (like TR – 519 mm annual average rainfall), 404 genotypes were planted in the spring and winter seasons at two location.
-The four objectives of the field trials were to
+To identify stable chickpea genotypes adapted to specific environments in relatively low rainfall locations (like TH – 334 mm annual average rainfall) and high rainfall locations (like TR – 519 mm annual average rainfall), 404 genotypes were planted in the spring and winter seasons at two locations.
+The four objectives of the field trials were to:

-Identify high yielding and stable genotypes for spring sowing
+Identify high yielding and stable genotypes for spring sowing.

-Clarify genotype x environment (G x E) interaction and the contributions of location and sowing season to the interaction
+Clarify genotype x environment (G x E) interaction and the contributions of location and sowing season to the interaction.

-Compare genotypic variability among individual trials in the contrasting locations (TH versus TR)
+Compare genotypic variability among individual trials in the contrasting locations (TH versus TR) and